pietern/goestools/docs/guides/minimal_receiver.rst

 drops, but is very sensitive to interference.
 A rate of ~100 or lower is good and can give you a packet stream without drops for hours on end.
-The lower the Viterbi error rate, the better your signal. the better your signal.
+The lower the Viterbi error rate, the better your signal.

 The output of :ref:`goesrecv` during operation of the test setup: